 Waste Free Communities - The Real Junk Food Project

-We, as a nation, spend our hard earned cash on this food to just let 40% of it rot in landfill how crazy is that!
+We, as a nation, spend our hard earned cash on this food to just let 40% of it rot in landfill.
+How crazy is that!

-I have successfully managed to get my food waste to zero but can it be done with a whole community?
+I've successfully managed to get my food waste to zero but can it be done with a whole community?

 A few weeks ago, I attended one of the regular cafes run by the Birmingham branch of TRJFP which is based at Ladywood Community Centre, the others being at Kings Heath Community Centre, St Wilfrid’s Community Centre in Hodge Hill and The Ort in Balsall Heath.